The Early 1900s Cars

 1903 Ford A Runabout

 The early 1900s cars also benefited from major advances in automotive technology.
 In 1912, the electric starter, an electric motor that starts the gasoline engine, was invented.
 It made the operation of the 1910s cars a lot easier.
 Before its invention, the gasoline engine had to be started by cranking it by hand.
 This took considerable strength and was also dangerous.
 If the car were not cranked properly, the crank could kick back and cause a fractured thumb or arm.
-World War I proved the value of the gasoline automobile.
-Trucks and ambulances were used in great numbers during the war, and the war proved to be a testing ground for automotive design.
-The early 1900s cars underwent many changes from 1900 through 1920.
-During this time, closed cars that protected the drivers and passengers from sun and rain became more common.
+These early 1900s cars were a pain in the behind.

 1901 Albion